Ussel, Corrèze

 Ussel ([ysɛl]; Ussèl) is a commune in the Corrèze department in central France.
 Its inhabitants are called Ussellois.

 Location

 The community of Ussel is located in the Massif central on the foothills of the plateau de Millevaches.
 The city itself sits on a hilltop in between the valley of the river Diège and the valley of the river Sarsonne.
 It is situated at an altitude of 2070 ft (631 m), in the Massif Central on the last buttress of the Plateau de Millevaches.
 Ussel is crossed by the Green Meridian.

 Hydrography

-Three main watercourses are flowing through the community, the river Diège (The town sometimes is called Ussel-sur-Diège), the river Sarsonne and the stream of Étang Roux.
+Three main watercourses flow through the community, the river Diège (the town is sometimes also called Ussel-sur-Diège), the river Sarsonne and the stream of Étang Roux.

 Demography

 In 2017, the population of Ussel was 9,736 inhabitants.